hrishikini007/hrishikini007/README.md

 - 👋 Hi, I’m @hrishikesh Kini
 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning Deep Learning datascience projects
-- 📫 How to reach me hrishikesh.k@asbl.in
+- 📫 How to reach me hrishikesh.asbl@gmail.com

 <!---
 hrishikini007/hrishikini007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.